 What are the advantages of using persistent URLs?

 How long will persistent URLs stay active?

 A persistent URL will remain active as long as Reynolds Libraries or our library consortiums (e.g., VCCS, VIVA) continue to subscribe to the given database.
 In other cases, a database vendor may reorganize its database collections, change their domain name or lose licensing rights to specific journal, book or video titles.
-It is advisable to check links occasionally to make sure they are still active.
+It is advisable to check links each semester to make sure they are still active.